okn-yu/transformer/README.md

 # Abstract
-* Implementation of "Attention is All You Need"
+* Implementation of "Attention is All You Need".
 * https://arxiv.org/abs/1706.03762

 # Reference